McMasterRS/macid-authentication-php-example/README.md

 ## Questions & Contribution

 Pull requests are always welcome.
-If you need help questions, you may send an email to:
+If you need help with any questions, you may send an email to:
 - [Research Software Development Team](mailto:rsd@mcmaster.ca)
 - [Digital Research Commons Pilot (DRCP)](mailto:askresearch@mcmaster.ca)

-You might also reach out to [Information Security for Researchers (IS4R)](https://informationsecurity.mcmaster.ca/people/researchers/) or refer to their [SSO guideline](https://informationsecurity.mcmaster.ca/macid-authentication-options-at-mcmaster-university/).
+You may also want to reach out to [Information Security for Researchers (IS4R)](https://informationsecurity.mcmaster.ca/people/researchers/) or refer to their [SSO guideline](https://informationsecurity.mcmaster.ca/macid-authentication-options-at-mcmaster-university/).